sukitsubaki/sukitsubaki.github.io/_posts/2021-04-22-resilience-in-software-development.md

 scope: "Problem Solving"
 ---

-# Resilience in Software Development: Strategies for Mental Endurance

 The world of technology is inherently challenging.
 Projects fail, bugs emerge, deadlines loom, and the landscape constantly shifts.
 For those working with technology, resilience isn't just a nice-to-have skill—it's a fundamental survival strategy.

 ## Understanding Resilience in Tech